-Throughout history, people all over the world have used certain aromatic herbs for protection, to soothe the spirit, heal a variety of ailments, and cleanse spaces of negative energy.
+Throughout history, people all over the world have used certain herbs for protection, to soothe the spirit, heal a variety of ailments, and cleanse spaces of negative energy.

 The most common herbs for protection are in the Sage and Mugwort families, which have a wide variety of species, but in this article we’re going to focus specifically on these 2 highly revered botanicals: